 Climbing Strength Training

 A lot of rock climbing ability is strongly correlated to pure strength.
 Being able to do pull-ups and pushups, for example, will certainly help you get to the top of a climb.
-Especially when a wall is overhung, your strength is the key to conquering big moves and powering to the top.
+Especially when a wall is overhung with varied rock climbing holds that aren’t jugs, your strength and finger grip is the key to conquering big moves and powering to the top.
 Conveniently, the type of strength that you will need to gain for climbing will also help give you strong muscles and a good build.

 It’s important to maintain a climbing strength training routine if you want to become a strong climber, and some of the following exercises could be useful to include in your training.
 Arm and back exercises such as pull-ups, push-ups, bicep/ tricep curls, wide-lat pulldowns, and tricep dips will be extremely helpful for gaining climbing-specific strength.
 Additionally, exercises that help with explosive/ dynamic strength, such as jumping rope, box jumps, and burpees, are also guaranteed to keep you in great physical form and rock climbing body.